iliakan/node-dev/readme.md

     $ node-dev app.js

     Starting: app.js
-    > server is listening on http://127.0.0.1:8080</pre>
+    > server is listening on http://127.0.0.1:8080

 `node-dev` will rerun `app.js` whenever one of the watched files is changed.

 The module is based on inotify.
-So, unlike most other modules of this kind, *it starts watching new files automatically*.
+So, unlike most other modules of this kind, it starts watching new files automatically.
+In pratice that's pretty handy.

 A number of additional options make the module really flexible and extendible.